chikubasayaka/first_app/README.md

-== README
-# Ruby on Rails tutolrial : Sample application
+# Ruby on Rails Tutorial : First application

 This is the first application for the
 [*Ruby on Rails Tutorial*](http://railstutorial.jp/)